carpentries-incubator/python-text-analysis/_episodes/07-wordEmbed_intro.md

 ## Preliminary Considerations
 In determining whether or not Word2Vec is a suitable embedding method for your research, it's important to consider the following:
 * **Analysis Relevance**: Does examining the relationships and meanings among words serve as a guideline for your research?
-Are you able to pinpoint specific terms or clusters of terms that encapsulate the broader conceptual realms you are investigating?"
+Are you able to pinpoint specific terms or clusters of terms that encapsulate the broader conceptual realms you are investigating?
 * **Data Quality**: Ensure that your text corpus is of high quality.
 Garbage or noisy data can adversely affect Word2Vec embeddings.
 * **Corpus Size**: Word2Vec performs better with larger corpora.
 Having substantial text data improves the quality of learned word vectors.
 * **Domain-Specific Data Availability**: Choose a dataset relevant to your DH research.
 If you’re analyzing historical texts, use historical documents.
 For sentiment analysis, domain-specific data matters.